JSzajek/Music-Dodge/README.md

 ## Getting Started

 Current there is no installer included within the current build version.
-Instead it is as simple as downloading the zip folder and unzipping it in the desired location.
+Instead it is as simple as downloading the build folder into the desired location.
 Afterwhich, locating the *Music_Dodge.exe* within the folder and running it to run the game.

+The most recent build of the game is [Version 1.2](/_Builds/Music_Dodge_1.2/)

 ## Features
  * Included with the initial build are royalty free music clips for each level